Brawl345/customizemii/trunk/CustomizeMii/Readme.txt

 Xuzz for his idea and hard work
 WiiCrazy / I.R.on for CustomizeMii Installer
-Xuzz, SquidMan, megazig, Matt_P, Omega and The Lemon Man for Wii.py SquidMan for Zetsubou
+Xuzz, SquidMan, megazig, Matt_P, Omega and The Lemon Man for Wii.py megazig for his BNS conversion code
+SquidMan for Zetsubou
 Andre Perrot for gbalzss
-comex and Waninkoko for both their NAND Loader djdynamite123 for the forwarder base files (ForwardMii-Plugin) The USB Loader GX Team for their forwarder source (ForwardMii-Plugin)
+comex and Waninkoko for both their NAND Loader djdynamite123 for the forwarder base files
+The USB Loader GX Team for their forwarder source
 -----------------------------------------------------------------------------------------

 -----------------------------------------------------------------------------------------